A Figure from the Common Lot

 “Monsieur!
 Monsieur Bellet!”

 He waved his papers in the air and crossed at a trot.
 Bellet no longer had reason to visit, and Honoré had not seen him for many days.
-Bellet waited on the balls of his feet, poised to move on—a symptom, Honoré guessed, of embarrassment.
-Yet he thrust the pass and letter into his coat pocket, set his bag on the pavement, caught hold of Bellet and embraced him.
+On the balls of his feet Bellet waited, poised to move on—a symptom of embarrassment.
+Yet Honoré thrust the pass and letter into his coat pocket, set his bag on the pavement, caught hold of Bellet and embraced him.

-At this, Bellet looked distinctly embarrassed, but as one aware of himself ungracious.
+At this, Bellet looked distinctly embarrassed, but in the way of one aware of himself ungracious.
 “You are making your way home.”

 “No, monsieur.
 I am sent to Compiègne.
 I am so much in debt, I may never go home!”